Sport and Exercise Physiotherapy (MSc)

 - Initiate change and lead in the management of change and the advancement of the profession in the sport and exercise environment through research.

 - Develop an holistic approach to the rehabilitation of an injured sportsperson or healthy active individual and be able to communicate with other health and sports related professionals to promote awareness of management and prevention of injury.

-The course is designed to help you develop towards Association of Chartered Physiotherapists in Sports & Exercise (ACPSM) Gold standard level, using competencies defined by International Federation of Sports Physiotherapists (IFSP), as well as developing the knowledge, skills and behaviours that could help you pursue a career in sport and exercise.
+The course is designed to help you develop towards Association of Chartered Physiotherapists in Sports & Exercise (ACPSM) Gold standard level, using competencies defined by International Federation of Sports Physiotherapists (IFSP).

 Nnaemeka ANOZIE (Chris) is from Nigeria.
 Following graduation, he is now the physiotherapist for the Nigerian National Football Team.
 He has travelled all over the world with this team and was in Rio Olympics 2016

 "The team have put an MSc programme together that created an environment which gives an in-depth insight into sports physiotherapy, and so prepared me to fulfil my ambition to work in professional sport.
 The programme allowed supported learning supplemented by expert guest lecturers who shared their experience and knowledge.
 I learned how to recognise my personal areas of strengths and weakness in order to direct my own learning, a skill that has been invaluable in ensuring I continually learn and develop in the highly competitive environment of professional sport.

 Coming to Cardiff and doing the MSc in Sports and Exercise Physiotherapy was a great experience.
 My critical appraisal mind sharpened, clinical reasoning broadened and understanding deepened.
 I would encourage all to come to Cardiff University, the citadel of great learning."